eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

 Extensions
 ^^^^^^^^^^

+This entry described the extension's installation process.

 Mxscarna
 ........

+MXSCARNA [1]_.
+(Multiplex Stem Candidate Aligner for RNAs) is a multiple alignment tool for RNA sequences using progressive alignment based on pairwise structural alignment algorithm of SCARNA.
+This software is fast enough for large scale analyses, while the accuracies of the alignments are better than or comparable with the existing algorithms which are computationally much more expensive in time and memory.

 #.
-Edit the make file with the compiler of your choice.
+Edit the Mxcarna's Makefile whith the following lines.

+   :bash:`mafft-7.402-with-extensions/extensions/mxscarna_src/Makefile`

    :download:`Makefile <src/mxscarna-Makefile>`

-   :bash:`mafft-7.402-with-extensions/extensions/mxscarna_src/Makefile`

    From:

    .. code-block:: bash

+      ...
       CXX = g++
+      ...

    To:

    .. code-block:: bash

+      ...
       CXX = icpc
+      ...

 #.
-Compile and install.
+Load the necessary environment and build it.

    .. code-block:: bash